 There may be some trial and error along the way, but this is what makes all of those delicious dishes possible so don’t be discouraged.

-If you follow these 25 expert grilling tips for success, then there is no doubt that you will be able to master the art of cooking on your grill.
+If you follow these 25 expert grilling tips and tricks for success, then there is no doubt that you will be able to master the art of cooking on your grill.

 If all else fails and your food doesn’t turn out as planned, don’t worry- practice makes perfect!
 Keep trying new things until you find something that works for you and soon enough, everyone will know how good a griller (or chef) you are!
 For more grilling tips read our article 20 Cheap Grilling Ideas.